 - If you attempt to flip your scallops (and they should be flipped just once) and they resist – leave them alone.
 They’re ready to be turned when they release on their own.
 Trying to force them will only rip them and they won’t be seared as they should.

-- Once again, don’t flip your scallops until they’re ready.
+- Once again, don’t flip them until they’re ready.
 If your grill is hot enough, the scallops will brown quickly enough to be flipped in time to cook the other side without overcooking them.

 - Grease your grates very well.
-The last thing you want is for your scallops to stick and rip when you try to flip them.
+The last thing you want is for them to stick and rip when you try to flip them.

 - Consider using skewers.
 This makes the scallops much easier to flip.
 And, since you can flip many at once, you reduce the risk in overcooking them.

 - Again, grease your pan well, especially if you’re flipping them.
-You want your scallops to stay in one piece, which won’t happen if they’re sticking.
+You want them to stay in one piece, which won’t happen if they’re sticking.

 - Use sea scallops since they’re larger and won’t overcook before they get a nicely browned top.

 - Baking is arguably the easiest way to cook your scallops, especially if you’re new to the process.
-You don’t have to do any flipping or guesswork since a good recipe will have clear instructions for how long to bake.
+You don’t have to do any flipping or guesswork since good scallop recipes will have clear instructions for how long to bake.

 - If you still want the crispy top after baking, run your dish under the broiler for a few minutes.